-Dutch doors are unique in a home and are useful for people who like to be able to regulate the light or space that can be seen through a doorway.
+Dutch doors are unique in a home and are useful for people who like to be able to regulate the light or space that can be seen through a doorway or to limit access to another room without completely closing it off.
 If you wish to keep the door entirely open or closed you may, but you can also open up solely the top half of the door or the bottom half if you would like to further adjust the atmosphere in a room.
 The process of converting a hollow door to a Dutch door is straightforward, but it will require a fair amount of time and effort.

-Step 1 - Measure and Cut the Door
+Step 1 - Measure and mark at the desired height

-After you've gathered all of the necessary materials and tools to begin the project, measure the height of the door and make a mark halfway down the length of it.
+After you've gathered all of the necessary materials and tools to begin the project, measure the height of the door, and make a mark halfway down the length of it.
 If you wish to cut your Dutch door at a different height, you can notate the cut line at this time to your preference.
+A good height is around 38-inches which is a normal handrail height.
 Be sure to mark both sides of the door, and then use your measuring tape and a pencil to draw a straight line across the width of the door to serve as a guide for your cutting.

+Make sure to wear safety glasses while using a power saw.
 Cut the door on the line that you've marked using your saw.
-Once you've cut the door in half, sand down the edges to avoid splinters or any other roughness.
+Once you've cut the door, sand down the edges to remove splinters or any other roughness.